DUNE/femb_doc/test_stand_expert/ADC/ADC_Shift_Instructions.md

 4) Start up a fresh FE ADC Tests GUI - BUT DO NOT RUN YET

-5) Open a new terminal window and setup the ADC and sync by typing
+5) Open a new terminal window and setup the ADC and sync with the FPGA mezannine by typing

    femb_adc_setup_board